ProfLehman/cs216_spring_2026/topics/input_processing_output/IPO_pool_example.md

 ### Planning
 - Start by creating and submitting a **Input Processing Output chart** to plan your program.
 - Create **two sample calculations** by hand to test your program.
-- Post your code on GitHub and submit a **link to Prof. Lehman** using form link on Moodle.
+- Post your code on GitHub and submit a **link to Prof. Lehman** using this [Microsoft forms link](https://forms.office.com/r/wU8UAfdrMX)  *Note: will need to log into you HU email*

 -- End of Requirements --